 Success requires several plans you can count on.

 In life, just like in chess, each decision you make may work to your advantage or disadvantage.
 You need to be keen while making these decisions in both scenarios.

-Though life cannot be lived with this much precision as in chess, you can pick a thing or two from the game instead of just “living with the flow”.
+Though life cannot be lived with as much precision as in chess, you can pick up a thing or two from the game instead of just “going with the flow”.

-Principles you learn in chess can are of significant importance in your life.
+Principles you learn in chess are of significant importance in life.